samsquire/assembly/README.md

 Now if we add parallelism to this.
 You could be executing a task-c at the same time as a task-a but for different instances of the pipeline.

-Now imagine a server that processes user sessions in paralllel.
+Now imagine a server that processes user sessions in parallel.

 The global pipeline is also turing complete: states can be returned to.